PageBot/PageBot/Lib/pagebot/resources/texts/TEST.md

 ## Types of publications to develop

-* TypeNetwork stationary and publications as scripted templates
+* PageBot stationary and publications as scripted templates
 * Specimens for TN library
 * Recreation of legacy type specimens as PageBot templates
 * Magazines